ccxt/ccxt/wiki/Manual.md

 To fetch historical trades, the user will need to traverse the data in portions or "pages" of objects.
 Pagination often implies *"fetching portions of data one by one"* in a loop.

+In many cases a `symbol` argument is required by the exchanges' APIs, therefore you have to loop over all symbols to get all your trades.
+If the `symbol` is missing and the exchange requires it then CCXT will throw an `ArgumentsRequired` exception to signal the requirement to the user.
+And then the `symbol` has to be specified.
+One of the approaches is to filter the relevant symbols from the list of all symbols by looking at non-zero balances as well as transactions (withdrawals and deposits).
+Also, the exchanges will have a limit on how far back in time you can go.

 In most cases users are **required to use at least some type of [pagination](#pagination)** in order to get the expected results consistently.

 ```JavaScript